Riverscapes/arcGNAT/Divide-Polygon-by-Segments.md

 **Output Polygon**

-Polygon split at segment and confluence junctions.
+Polygon feature class with splits at segment and confluence junctions.

 _______________________________________________________________
 ## Technical Background